wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-and-finding-data-from-wis2.md

 In this session you will learn how to discover data from the WIS2 Global Discovery Catalogue (GDC) and download data from a WIS2 Global Broker (GB).

-Note that the starting point for wis2box workflow is the MinIO container publishing a message on the `wisbox-storage/#` topic on the local broker.

 ## Preparation

 !!! note